Big Boys (film): Production

+I’m so glad that that comes through.
+I mean, I so wanted the movie to feel fun and genuine.
+I wanted it to capture the memories I had of vacations with my family as a kid, especially in the brotherly dynamic between Jamie (Isaac Krasner) and Will (Taj Cross).

 Release

 The film premiered at BFI Flare: London LGBTIQ+ Film Festival on March 18, 2023, Provincetown International Film Festival on June 15, 2023, Outfest LA Film Festival on July 22, 2023, It also premiered at Cleveland International Film Festival on April 9, 2024, and had a limited release in the United States on May 31, 2024.

 Home media

 The film was released on Video on demand (VOD) platforms in the US on June 11, 2024.
+It is also available in Asia (except Japan, South Korea and China) on GagaOOLala.

 Reception

+Metacritic, which uses a weighted average, assigned the film a score of 80 out of 100, based on 4 critics, indicating "Generally Favorable" reviews.

 Peter Debruge of Variety gave the film positive feedback and said, "Corey Sherman’s deliciously uncomfortable debut features a lot of the usual ingredients: a misfit teenage protagonist, a transformative couple days (in this case, a 'cousins' camping trip' to Lake Arrowhead), a series of embarrassing but life-altering experiences.
 But I hadn't seen anyone like his main character at the center of a movie before and loved how awkwardly this kid navigates trying to figure himself out."

 Ryan Gilbey of The Guardian gave the film 5 out of 5 stars and wrote, "With its come-on of a title, its coming-of-age narrative and its teen hero on the verge of coming out, Big Boys sounds like the sort of LGBTQIA+ fare that grows on trees.
 In fact, this debut from the writer-director Corey Sherman is a real four-leaf clover: delicate, unique and subtly magical."

 David Rooney of The Hollywood Reporter gave the film a positive review and said, "The film captures with enormous sweetness feelings probably familiar to many queer adolescents still figuring out who they are — of insecurity, questioning and giddy crushes on frequently unattainable objects of desire."